giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 | Services    |    Object        |   Concurrent services        |
 {: #cloud_res title="Examples of cloud resource parameters." }

+It is a first idea regarding the kind of resources quotas.
+The first column contains the kind of resource e.g., cpu or memory.
+The second column is the kind of resource type or classification.
+It is clustered in compute, storage, and object resources analog to definition in a cloud native environment.
+In the example of CPU, the resource quota can have a default value or could be limited or could be in a defined range that can be used (0.1 or 2 CPU).
+An additional parameter is the maximum amount of CPU requests.
+The general format of the units is the total.
+Sensitive credentials (secrets) can be made available to pods as environment variables or configuration files without the need to store these sensitive or changing data in version control systems or image registries.
+So, config maps and secrets allow you to separate code and configuration.

 ## Considerations about Metrics

 The metrics considered in this document should be used to support